maknetaRo/100-days-of-code/log.md

 The images are visible!

 **Thoughts:**
 * I don't know how to work with migrations on heroku.
 I tried to remove every migration once today.
 But I wish I could avoid it.
-Or I will have to rest with adding new post until my all blog will be finished.
+Or I will have to wait with adding new post until my all blog will be finished.
 * My aim to chunk my work is not possible to acquire when I'm working on Django.
 No time for anything else.

 **Link to work:**
 * https://makneta.herokuapp.com/post/2/